joonanlab/joonanlab.github.io/team/yujinkim.md

 ### Education & Training
-- 2021-present M.S./Ph.D.
-Student, Department of Integrated Biomedical and Life Science, Korea University
+- 2021-present Ph.D. candidate, Department of Integrated Biomedical and Life Science, Korea University
 - 2017-2020 B.A. in Psychology, Korea University
 - 2017-2020 B.Sc. in Biosystem and Biomedical Sciences, Korea University